Suggested Responsibilities for Graduate Program Directors

 2. Health Insurance Benefit:

 Once a student is enrolled in GASP, s/he is eligible for the student health insurance plan offered by the University Health Center.
 The Graduate School will pay the premium for each term that a student is supported on GASP.
+This award is considered an employee benefit in conjunction with the student's assistantship appointment.
 Each student will receive information from the insurance company on benefits and filing claims.
 This policy only covers the student; NOT dependents.
 Students must obtain and pay the cost of a separate health insurance policy for his/her dependents.

 If a student is supported with a stipend on a research grant (usually on an RA), the health insurance premium must be paid by the source of the stipend.
 Research Administration Policy 50.5, found here: http://research.uncc.edu/departments/grants-contracts-administration/research-administration-policies-and-procedures